Seasonal Streamflow Forecasts

-For August to October 2016 high streamflows are more likely at 88 locations across Australia.
-Near median and low flows are expected at 27 and 16 locations, respectively.
-A majority of locations have moderate or high forecast skill for this time of year, however many locations in Tasmania have low to very low skill.
-Due to very low model skill or missing observed data, forecasts have not been issued for 16 locations.
+For September to November 2016, high streamflows are more likely at 81 locations across Australia.
+Near median and low flows are expected at 38 and 16 locations, respectively.
+More than three-quarters of locations across Australia have moderate to high forecast skill for this time of year.
+Locations with high skill are generally scattered across the country with the main concentration in the southeast of the mainland, while many locations in the southern half of the country have moderate skill.
+Forecasts have not been issued for 14 locations due to very low model skill or missing observed data.
 We suggest using the observed climatology for these locations.

 Use the map below to zoom and pan to view the forecast locations.
 Zoom in to view pie chart tercile forecasts, and then click on a pie chart to go directly to the latest forecast.